zepto-lang/zepto/wiki/IO in zepto.md

 atom of `stderr`.
 Calling color will change your outputs color.
 If you are done with the funkiness, call `color` again, this time either with no arguments or, if you want to make it more verbose `reset` or `none`.

+**There is one major pitfall here:** Ports are buffered, so depending on how large the chunks you write are you might have to close it before expecting anything in the file. *The streams are not guaranteed to be written when the REPL or the program ends unless you explicitly close the port.* This does not apply to stdout, of course.

 ## IO in the standard library